Student exchange program

 If the language of instruction at your home institution is not French, then you must submit:

-- a proof of French proficiency, which may be issued by the language department of your home institution, the Alliance française, a language school, etc. Check the list of programs with particular requirements to see whether the program in which you want to enrol requires you to take an official language test.
+- a proof of French proficiency, which may be issued by the language department of your home institution, the Alliance française, a language school, etc. Check the list of programs with particular requirements to see whether the program in which you want to enrol requires you to provide an official language test.

 - Remain enrolled full-time in your home institution for the entire period of your exchange UdeM.